One of the best parts about travelling is discovering unusual places or getting out of your comfort zone.

 Bali has an almost endless supply of waterfalls.
 I spent an entire day on a waterfall tour with a group of digital nomads I met in Bali and we ended up just spending a good few hours at Aling Aling.

-Well, the weather did rain us out, but we also just ended up having so much fun.
+Well, the weather did rain us out, but we still ended up having so much fun.

 - Sliding down the smaller Kroya waterfall.